Attribute-Based vs Role-Based Access Control (RBAC vs ABAC) Security in PIM Software

 Common for most larger companies, role-based access control helps manage the level of access to company data allowed for each user.
 Role refers less to a user’s actual position in the company, and more about what they can view or edit on the system.
 In a department or team, multiple employees might have one of the more similar roles with permission relevant to that team.
 The administrators set what actions or privileges each role has.

-Role-based access control is necessary for software like PIM, which often requires collaboration between all employees and teams.
-For example, a PIM with RBAC would have a number of roles in each department – marketing, design, customer success, sales, and so on.
+Role-based high level of control is necessary for software like PIM, which often requires collaboration between all employees and teams.
+For example, a PIM with RBAC system would have a number of roles in each department – marketing, design, customer success, sales, and so on.
 A user in marketing is a role that can view or edit product content, while a design user role will have access to all digital assets and spec sheet design templates.
 Actions that are irrelevant for the role won’t be included under its permissions.

 Why is RBAC important?